Coffeelot/cw-raidjob/README.md

+> ## THIS SCRIPT IS NOW END OF LIFE.
+NO FEATURE UPDATES WILL BE DONE.
+NO SUPPORT WILL BE GIVEN.
+> Please see **[RAIDJOB2](https://github.com/Coffeelot/cw-raidjob2)** For the reworked version.
+It's like a lot cooler already. 🦆

 # PVE Raid Job 🔫

 We loved the idea of PVE combat jobs and the [PS-Methjob](https://github.com/Project-Sloth/ps-methrun) was such a great template.
 We decided to generalize it so more jobs with similar structure could be created without any coding.
 We kept the original job in the config as an example.